manuelemoreno/clean-archicture-ballast-test/README.md

  docker-compose up -d
 ```

+Three containers will be created.
+Two web apis and one mongo database.

 Example of a request in the WebApi Users Use __*POST*__ on /api/Auth/register to generate an bearer token:
 ```bash
 {